hebaiyor/smoking-risk-sas-analysis/README.md

 ## Project Overview

-This project uses SAS to perform an exploratory statistical analysis of behavioral and cardiometabolic risk factors using a simple random sample of the Tecumseh epidemiological dataset (N = 900).
+This project uses SAS to perform an exploratory statistical analysis of behavioral and cardiometabolic risk factors using a simple random sample (N = 900) drawn from the Tecumseh epidemiological dataset.
 The analysis examines relationships between smoking behavior, alcohol consumption, age, sex, and body mass index (BMI) across two time points.

 The goal is to demonstrate skills in data management, statistical analysis, and interpretation commonly used in public health and healthcare analytics.